cmoore91/COVID_mask_settings/README.md

 ### 3D print settings I have optimized for mass production of the 3DVerkstan faceshield on an Ender 3 Pro.
 ### Disclaimer: This is intended to assist Chapman University affiliated personnel for charity purposes, and I am not liable for your printer imploding

-* Printer: Creality Ender 3 Pro with OctoPi and BLtouch self-leveling bed
+* Printer: Creality Ender 3 Pro with OctoPi and BLtouch self-leveling bed 0.4mm nozzle
 * Slicer: Ultimaker Cura 4.5.0
 * CAD Software: Autodesk Fusion360
 * Filament: Matterhackers PRO PLA